chew01/chew01/README.md

 #### I like to make cool things.
 That's all there is to it.
 *The more I learn the more I realise I don't know.
 Work more, talk less...*

-🔭 I’m currently working on reading and learning from textbooks, practising on LC/HR, looking for projects.
+🔭 I’m currently working on reading and learning from textbooks, practising on LC/HR, freelancing on Fiverr.

-🧠 I have experience in Javascript/Typescript, Node.js, React, NoSQL (MongoDB), SQL (PostgreSQL), Docker.
+🧠 I have experience in Javascript/Typescript, Node.js, Java, Python, React, NoSQL (MongoDB), SQL (PostgreSQL/SQLite3), Docker.

-🌱 I’m currently learning Python/C++/Rust.
+🌱 I’m currently learning /C++/Rust.